Article in brief:

 (This list of recommendations is incomplete.
 Please refer to the more comprehensive article which will be published soon and on which this abstract is based.)

-Summary, Conclusions: This study’s findings suggest that today’s reprocessing practices are not foolproof, can feature inadvertent missteps, and, according to several reviewed reports, may not always be sufficient to prevent different types of flexible endoscopes from remaining contaminated and exposing patients to multidrug-resistant organisms including CRE.
+Summary, Conclusions: This study’s findings suggest that today’s reprocessing practices are not failsafe, can feature inadvertent missteps, and may not be sufficient to prevent all endoscope-related infections, particularly ERCP-related infections of CRE and other multidrug-resistant organisms.

-Several reports published in the U.S. and Europe document an association between patient exposures to a flexible endoscope and infections of multidrug-resistant organisms, in some cases with the endoscope being sampled and testing positive for the outbreak’s organism, despite apparent adherence by staff to published endoscope reprocessing practices.
+Several reports published in the U.S. and Europe document an association between patient exposures to a flexible endoscope and infections of multidrug-resistant organisms despite apparent adherence by staff to published endoscope reprocessing guidelines and instructions.
 These findings are not limited to duodenoscopes.

 Several factors can increase the risk of a flexible endoscope remaining contaminated after reprocessing, including endoscope damage.
 FDA advises that healthcare facilities to consider sterilization when feasible because this more robust process “has a greater safety margin than high-level disinfection.”

 Highlighting certain year-to-year trends, a previously published analysis by this abstract’s author found that the number of adverse event reports submitted to FDA in 2021 describing the contamination of a colonoscope, duodenoscope or gastroscope, compared to the respective number submitted seven years earlier in 2014, increased significantly for each of these three endoscope types.